aalu1418/chromeExtension-newTab/README.md

 1. `git clone https://github.com/aalu1418/chromeExtension-newTab`
 1. In Google Chrome, go to `chrome://extensions` and enable `Developer mode`
 1. Select `Pack extension` and browse to the `Extension root directory`
-1. Select `Pack extension` and two files will be generated `build.crx` and `build.pem`
+1. Select `Pack extension` and two files will be generated `chromeExtension-newTab.crx` and `chromeExtension-newTab.pem`

 ### Installing Extension

 (note: make sure `Developer mode` is enabled)

-1. From your file browser, click and drag `build.crx` onto the `chrome://extensions` page and install the extension
+1. From your file browser, click and drag `chromeExtension-newTab.crx` onto the `chrome://extensions` page and install the extension